ShiromMakkad/docker-pihole-sync/README.md

 pihole:
     image: pihole/pihole:latest
     volumes:
+        - /mnt/ext/pihole/etc-pihole:/etc/pihole/
-        - /mnt/ext/pihole/pihole:/etc/pihole/
+		- /mnt/ext/pihole/etc-dnsmasq.d:/etc/dnsmasq.d/
     rest of pihole config...
 pihole-sync:
     image: shirom/pihole-sync
     container_name: pihole-sync
     volumes:
-        - ~/.ssh/id_ed25519:/root/.ssh/id_ed25519:ro
+        - ~/.ssh/id_rsa:/root/.ssh/id_rsa:ro
         - /mnt/ext/pihole/etc-pihole:/mnt/pihole
-        - /mnt/ext/pihole/etc-dnsmasq:/mnt/dnsmasq
+        - /mnt/ext/pihole/etc-dnsmasq.d:/mnt/dnsmasq.d
     environment:
         - CLIENTDIR="pi@192.168.0.16:/home/pi/pihole/pihole"
 ```
 ### Volumes
 Volume | Function
 --- | --------
-`/root/.ssh/id_ed25519:ro` | If your client directory is on a remote computer, you need the ssh keys to access it without a password.
+`/root/.ssh/id_rsa:ro` | If your client directory is on a remote computer, you need the ssh keys to access it without a password.
 This directory stores them.
 Your keys are in ~/.ssh by default.
 See [this](https://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/) for a tutorial on SSH without a password.
-The directory is set to read-only in the container.
+You should mount they key specifically, and not the whole ~/.ssh directory.
+Also ensure that proper permissions are set on your key (At least 600, if not 400).
-`/mnt/pihole` | This is the folder that is monitored and sychronized with the client directory.
+`/mnt/pihole` | This is the `/etc/pihole/` directory the Pi-Hole container writes to on the host filesystem.
+It is monitored and sychronized with the remote client directory.
 It should be set to the same as the /etc/pihole/ in the Pihole Docker container.
 See the compose file for details.
-`/mnt/dnsmasq` | This is the dnsmasq folder that is monitored and sychronized with the client directory.
+`/mnt/dnsmasq.d` | This is the `/etc/dnsmasq.d/` directory the Pi-Hole container writes to on the host filesystem.
+It is monitored and sychronized with the remote client directory.
 It should be set to the same as the /etc/dnsmasq.d/ in the Pihole Docker container.
 See the compose file for details.

 ### Environment Variables
 Variable | Function
 --- | --------
-`PIHOLECLIENTDIR` | This is the directory on the client that `/etc/pihole/` should be synced to.
-Assuming that the directory is remote, make sure that the client can be SSHed into without a password.
+`PIHOLECLIENTDIR` | This is the directory on the host filesystem of the client that `/etc/pihole/` should be synced to.
+`DNSMASQCLIENTDIR` | This is the directory on the host filesystem of the client that the master `/etc/dnsmasq.d/` should be synced to.

+Assuming the above directories are on a remote host, make sure that the client can be SSHed into without a password.
 See [this](https://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/) for a tutorial on SSH without a password.
-`DNSMASQCLIENTDIR` | This is the directory on the client that `/etc/dnsmasq.d/` should be synced to.

 ## Support Information
 - Shell access while the container is running: `docker exec -it pihole-sync /bin/bash`